Codey and School Supplies

 As a new semester begins, Codey, a dilligent student, steps into a local stationery shop, ready to assemble a complete set of school supplies for its upcoming academic journey.
-Codey requires three essential school supplies: an eraser denoted as A, a pencil denoted as B, and a ruler denoted as C. The stationery shop offers n sets of school supplies, each with its own price, ai and contents, bi.
+Codey requires three essential school supplies: an eraser denoted as A, a pencil denoted as B, and a ruler denoted as C. The stationery shop offers n sets of school supplies, each with its own price, aia_i and contents, bib_i.

 Codey can purchase multiple sets of school supplies, and its goal is to find the minimum total cost to obtain at least one eraser, one pencil, and one ruler.
 Can you assist Codey in finding the minimum total cost to acquire at least one of each of the required school supplies (eraser, pencil, and ruler) from the stationery shop?